hazbib/SBMLR/inst/doc/readme.txt

 1.21    Cleaning.
 The model field names rxns, prods, mods, reacts => reactions, products, modifiers and reactants.
 	Better names for functions by starting them with action verb, e.g. readSBML, readSBMLR, saveSBML, saveSBMLR.
-	getIncidenceMatrix was incoporated into getModelInfo.
+	getIncidenceMatrix was incorporated into getModelInfo.
 (5/5/2005)

 1.22    Simulate fixed to have vector rather than matrix passed for mod=1 with "Control" column now automatic for t<0.
 Simulate
 	was also modified to take an initial state vector override of the one in the model.
 (5/28/2005)